Strategic Plan (2013)

 D. Distribute information about training opportunities, seminars, professional development, and activities to archivists, record keepers and repositories throughout the state through the directory of Utah repositories and the consortium.

-E. Participate with the Utah Manuscripts Committee, the Conference of Inter-Mountain Archivists, and other professional organizations, cooperating on and encouraging joint projects.
+E. Participate with the Utah Manuscripts Association, the Conference of Inter-Mountain Archivists, and other professional organizations, cooperating on and encouraging joint projects

 We will assist repositories to improve the quality of their archival services, including acquisition, preservation, description, and access.